nikoheikkila/nikoheikkila.fi/src/pages/blog/don-t-use-bash-for-scripting-all-the-time/index.md

 type: post
 excerpt: >
   When the complexity of your script grows it's time to drop the Bash.
-  With modern tools it can be simple, fast, and fun.
+  With modern tools it can be easy, fast, and fun.
 categories:
   - Beginners
   - Bash